Aftercare

 There are certain styles that I may not feel best equipped for or have interest in at the moment.
 Some of these include:

-❁ Realism
+❁ photo-realism

 ❁ Calligraphy/typography